1) Information on the collection of personal data and contact details of the data controller

 2) Data collection when visiting our website

 In order to make the visit of our website attractive and to enable the use of certain functions, we use so-called cookies on various pages.
 These are small text files that are stored on your end device.
 Some of the cookies we use are deleted after the end of the browser session, i.e. after closing your browser (so-called session cookies).
-Other cookies remain on your end device and enable us or our partner companies (cookies from third parties) to recognize your browser during your next visit (persistent cookies).
-If cookies are set, they collect and process certain user information such as browser and location data as well as IP address values to an individual extent.
+Other cookies remain on your end device and enable us or our partners (third-party cookies) to recognise your browser during your next visit (persistent cookies).
+If cookies are set, they collect and process certain user information such as browser and location data as well as IP address values.
 Persistent cookies are automatically deleted after a specified period, which may vary depending on the cookie.
-You can find the duration of the respective cookie storage in the overview of the cookie settings of your web browser.

-Under certain circumstances, we work together with advertising partners who help us to make our Internet offer more interesting for you.
-For this purpose, cookies from partner companies are also stored on your hard drive (cookies from third parties) when you visit our website.
-If we cooperate with the aforementioned advertising partners, you will be informed individually and separately about the use of such cookies and the scope of the information collected in each case within the following paragraphs.
+We may work with advertising partners who help us to make our website more interesting for you.
+For this purpose, cookies from partner companies are also stored on your hard drive when you visit our website (third-party cookies).
+If we cooperate with aforementioned advertising partners, you will be informed individually and separately about the use of such cookies and the scope of the information collected in each case within the following paragraphs.